tom171296/run-stryker-net/README.md

-# Hello world docker action
+# Run Stryker for .Net github action

 This actions runs [Stryker for .Net](https://stryker-mutator.io/docs/stryker-net/introduction/) on your specified test project.